ketarre/tos/README.md

 **Last updated:** 10/20/24

 By using **lyronix's bot**, you agree to the following Terms of Service.
-If you do not agree with any of these terms, you may not use the Bot.
+If you do not agree with any of these terms, you may not use the bot.
 We reserve the right to modify these terms at any time without prior notice, so please check back regularly for updates.

 ## 1. Bot Usage